 Is Halloween a big thing for you?
 I’ve always wanted to go all out and add that major scare factor to our home.
-Like giant spider webs, eerie lights and jiggling skeletons hanging from the trees.
-But here in South Africa it’s not really the done thing.
-Plus we stay really close to a primary school and I would feel really bad if our spooky Halloween decor gave the little ones nightmares.
+Like giant spider webs, eerie lights, and jiggling skeletons hanging from the trees.
+But here in South Africa, it’s not really the done thing.
+Plus, we stay close to a primary school, and I would feel really bad if our spooky Halloween decor gave the little ones nightmares.
 I can just picture a whole bunch of angry Moms and Dads breaking down our door to tell us that we scared the

 Besides two small skeletons and something to stage the scene in, you don’t need any fancy stuff to create this little Halloween tableau.
 We used an old clock for ours.
 I have this thing for large old clocks and love using them to create fairy gardens, but a box frame would work too.
 And don’t worry about messing up the old clock or box frame.
 Once Halloween is over you can ban that ghost in the mirror right back where it belongs with a scraper and a cloth.
 But more about that later.

-You’ll also need some floral foam (oasis), moss, craft knife, a black and white printout of a skull, glue gun, mirror effect spray paint, black spray paint and mod podge.
+You’ll also need some floral foam (oasis), moss, a craft knife, a black and white printout of a skull, glue gun, mirror effect spray paint, black spray paint, and mod podge.

 Remove the backing and glass from the clock or frame and put it aside for later.
 Take a piece of floral foam and squish it onto the frame.

 Floral foam is super soft, so it leaves an indent that you can use as a template to cut a piece to fit inside.
 Glue the foam down and trim away any excess.